cvbate/NYCAirQuality/README.md

 1. Use python to create:
     - line charts
-    - a function that runs a Shapiro-Wilk Test to see if the data is normally distributed, plot the histograms if there one or both are normally distributed and preform a Mann-Whitney U Test test to see if there is a statistically significant difference between the two.
+    - a function that runs a Shapiro-Wilk Test to see if the data is normally distributed, plot the histograms if there one or both are normally distributed and preform a T- Test test to see if there is a statistically significant difference between the two.
+I originally planned to use the Mann-Whitney test because the data is not normally distributed, however I have a large sample size, therefore a t-test is more appropriate due to the central limit theorem.
 See the Jupyter notebook in the scripts folder.

-Here is the output of one of the runs:
+Here is the output of two of the runs:

 ```

--------------------------------------------------------------------------------copresample75 vs copresample25---start
+----------------------------------------------copresample75 vs copresample25 ---start
 Shapiro-Wilk Test copresample75:
 Test Statistic: 0.9862560356044754
 p-value: 1.8174099383837593e-06